Hugo Modules: Importing a Theme

 I deploy this website using Netlify, and so I know how to do that

-there — Set the GO_VERSION
+there — Set the GO_VERSION environment variable to a recent

 version like 1.18 in the Environment variables section in Netlify